arnauldm/skvm/README.md

 # Components

-We have compiled 3 differents elements :
+The project compile 3 differents elements :

-  * 'build/skvm' is the VMM, that uses KVM API and run in Linux user space
+  * `build/skvm` is the VMM, that uses KVM API and run in Linux user space
-  * 'build/guest' is a tiny guest code, loaded and executed at address 0x7c00
+  * `build/guest` is a tiny guest code, loaded and executed at address 0x7c00
-  * 'build/minibios' is a tiny BIOS implementation.
+  * `build/minibios` is a tiny BIOS implementation.
 It's goal is to respond to INT instructions executed by the guest code.

-Note that 'minibios' only implements BIOS interrupts code (to respond to INT instructions).
-Routines that set Interrupt Vectors Table (IVT), Extended Bios Data Area (EBDA) and some other stuffs are managed by the VMM.
+Note that *minibios* only implements BIOS interrupts code (to respond to INT instructions).
+Routines that set *Interrupt Vectors Table (IVT)*, *Extended Bios Data Area (EBDA)* and some other stuffs are managed by the VMM.